-Wurli currently has a range of opportunities across our program areas for experienced Case Managers.
+Wurli currently has an opportunity across our program areas for experienced Case Manager.
 The Case Manager is a pivotal role in the delivery of our client health and wellbeing services and provides a professional linkage between Wurli, individuals, families and communities to establish and maintain positive relationships.
 The Case Manger is predominantly responsible for the delivery of client assessment and the development and ongoing monitoring of client case /care plans.
 In addition to this the Case Manager must ensure that the program provides holistic, person centered and culturally appropriate case management, education advocacy and therapeutic services for Aboriginal and Torres Strait Islander individuals, families and groups in accordance with the requirements of the program specific funding agreement.

 Applicants must be able to demonstrate:-

 - Relevant qualifications and / or experience (Such as a Certificate IV in Community Services /AOD / Mental Health or equivalent other relevant qualification or experience)